 The images show the 3D surface of the map at the recommended contour level.

-In conjunction with slice images, these can indicate whether an appropriate contour level has been used.
 These images are generated using ChimeraX (Goddard et al., 2018).

 This section shows the 3D surface view of the primary map at 50% transparency in yellow overlaid with the specified mask at 0% transparency in blue.

 A mask typically either encompasses the whole structure and indicates the removal of noise from the peripheries of the map,